Guide to Personal Loan Agreements

 What is a private personal loan agreement?

-A private personal loan agreement is the binding legal contract between a borrower and a lender during a private personal loan.
+A private personal loan agreement is the binding legal contract between a borrower and a private lender for a personal loan.

 Why do you need a loan agreement?